ronantr/green-it/README.md

 - [solid-app-router](https://www.npmjs.com/package/solid-app-router) v0.4.2
 - [vite](https://www.npmjs.com/package/vite) v4.1.1
 - [vite-plugin-solid](https://www.npmjs.com/package/vite-plugin-solid) v2.5.0
+-
 ## License
-This project is licensed under the terms of the MIT License.
+This project is licensed under the MIT License.

+I hope this is more helpful.
+Let me know if you have any other questions.